JessiPepsi/Horde/README.md

 [Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2401598805)

-## Original License
+## Licence and Legal Quetions
 Protected under BY-NC-SA 3.0
-1. You are free to modify Horde and share it as long as Gorlami is credited, and is used for non-commercial purposes.
+1. You are free to modify Horde and share it as long as Gorlami is credited and used for non-commercial purposes.
-2. Horde should not be modified in a way that will directly or indirectly generate revenue without explicit, written permission from Gorlami.
+2. You are not allowed to modify Horde in a way that will directly or indirectly, generate revenue without explicit, written permission from Gorlami.
- - For server owners, this means that you are free to generate revenue through addons that will not affect gameplay (e.g. cosmetics).
+3. For server owners, this means that you are free to generate revenue through addons that will not affect gameplay (e.g. cosmetics).
+4. In short, be reasonable and don't be a jerk.
+If you have any questions, contact me directly.